Ramayan0/backend/README.md

 # Project Title

 Tittle : Back-End Database for TeckBlog

-The Application Helps to Data from THe Client side THrough the Help of ActiveRecordsand Sinatra
+The Application Helps to fetch Data from The Client side THrough the Help of ActiveRecordsand Sinatra

 # Project Title